Skip to main content

 We are continuing to update you during this crazy time every two months.
 We’re sharing updates on additional Shared Streets, the Shifting Gears: Bringing Protected Bike Lanes to Charlotte workshop we hosted in June, and how plans and policies like the Strategic Mobility Plan and the work of the Charlotte Moves Task Force will impact bicycling in the Queen City.

-Shared Streets Update
+Shared Streets update

 Charlotte has added “soft closures” to several more locations to provide safe places to walk and bike while social distancing.
 Phase 2 started on June 27 and included the following additions: